 Carbon monoxide attaches to red blood cells, stealing oxygen from your body it needs to survive.
 It mixes with these cells over 200 times more easily than oxygen, creating a condition known as carboxyhemoglobin saturation.

 Carbon monoxide, on lieu of oxygen, then gets brought to the essential organs through the bloodstream.
-To put it simply, carbon monoxide deprives your body of oxygen.
-Organs need oxygen; when they don’t have it, they begin to suffocate.
+In short, carbon monoxide robs your body of oxygen.
+Organs need oxygen; when they lack it, they begin to suffocate.

-It takes your body a long time to eradicate carbon monoxide; however, it can be drawn in much faster.
+Your body requires a long time to eradicate carbon monoxide; however, it can be taken in much faster.